Aggregation-based visualizations are the core Kibana panels, and are not optimized for a specific use case.

 Add the aggregations you want to visualize using the editor, then click Update.

-For the Date Histogram to use an auto interval, the date field must match the primary time field of the index pattern.
+For the Date Histogram to use an auto interval, the date field must match the primary time field of the data view.

 To change the order, drag and drop the aggregations in the editor.